planetarysoftware/TSC/TSC-Charter.md

 There will be multiple Top-Level Projects (TLPs) under the Planetary Software Organization as well as Top-Level Working Groups (TLWGs).
-The TSC is responsible for organizing the structure of these TLPs and TLWGs.
+The TSC is responsible for helping these TLPs and TLWGs get organized.
 Each must be within such policies as may be set by the TSC, have a well-defined scope and must work within that scope.
 The development process will provide for TLPs to follow the lifecycle process as described in the [Project Lifecycle](Project-Lifecycle.md) document.
 The development process will include a process for the TSC to oversee and approve changes in the lifecycle of a Project, which will include consideration of the following criteria:

 * Cleanliness of code base
 * Ample and diverse Contributors and Collaborators to assure vitality of